bacalhau-project/bacalhau/docs/examples/data-ingestion/from-url/index.md

 The job has been submitted and Bacalhau has printed out the related job id.
 We store that in an environment variable so that we can reuse it later on.

 The `bacalhau docker run` command takes advantage of the `--input-urls` parameter.
 This will download a file from a public URL and place it in the `/inputs` directory of the container (by default).
-Then we will use a helper container to move that data to the `/outputs` directory so that it is published to Filecoin via Estuary.
+Then we will use a helper container to move that data to the `/outputs` directory so that it is published to your public storage via Estuary.
+In our case we are using Filecoin as our public storage.

 :::tip
 You can find out more about the [helper container in the examples repository](https://github.com/bacalhau-project/examples/tree/main/tools/upload).